18F/18f.gsa.gov/_posts/2020-03-03-readmes-for-you-and-me.md

 18F is proud to be a remote-first organization.
 Many of us work on multiple projects in a given year, so we form and join new project teams regularly.
 The ability to quickly form strong distributed teams is important to our success.

-We have lots of great tools in our toolbox for making remote teams work — take a look at [“18F's best practices for making distributed teams work”](/2015/10/15/best-practices-for-distributed-teams/) if you haven’t already read it.
+We have lots of great tools in our toolbox for making remote teams work — take a look at [“18F's best practices for making distributed teams work”](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/) if you haven’t already.

 Recently, we’ve been experimenting with a new practice: writing and sharing personal READMEs.
 In software, a README is the documentation that tells you how to start using and understanding a new piece of software.
 In an organization, a personal README is a way to tell your coworkers how they can best communicate with you, work with you, give you feedback, and support you.